auth0/docs/articles/hosted-pages/login/auth0js/v8/index.md

 Within the Hosted Login page, you can use the the [Auth0.js v8 SDK](/libraries/auth0js/v8), instead of [Lock](/libraries/lock), to perform authentication using a custom UI (you can also use Auth0.js _in addition_ to Lock, for authentication or user management tasks).

-Auth0.js is the current version of the SDK, and is the recommended version for projects that [are able to use it.
-You can read the Reasons to Migrate and the API Auth sections of the [Auth0.js Migration Guide](/libraries/auth0js/v8/migration-guide#reasons-to-migrate) to learn whether version 8 of Auth0.js is appropriate for your applications.
+Auth0.js is the current version of the SDK, and is the recommended version for projects that are able to use it.
+You can read the Reasons to Migrate and the API Auth sections of the [Auth0.js Migration Guide](/libraries/auth0js/v8/migration-guide#reasons-to-migrate) to learn whether version 8 of Auth0.js is appropriate for your applications if you are uncertain.

 ## Auth0.js Template for Hosted Login Page